rockzt/rockzt/README.md

 Hello there 👋

-I’m Rodrigo from México, a developer jr engineer, creative coder and appasionate for tecnologies topics.
+I’m Rodrigo from México, a semi-senior developer engineer, creative coder and appasionate for tecnologies topics.

 - 🔭 I’m currently working as Developer jr.
 - 🌱 I’m currently mastering python -> Django | Flask